cansavvy/DataTrail_ReOrg/docs/02_getting_data_04_dataframes.md

 A majority of the time that you are working with data in R you will have it in the form of a data frame.

 Data frames can contain different types of variables in a rectangular format, much like how spreadsheets are.
-A data frames' size can be describe in terms of rows (across) and columns (up/down).
+A data frames' size can be described in terms of rows (across) and columns (up/down).
 Rows are often called *observations* and columns are called *variables*.

 ```r